Read my one year postpartum body update to get a real, no-bull example of the ups and downs that come with postpartum fitness!

 Let’s Cut To The Chase

 I was initially very excited and motivated with my diet and exercise.
+I felt like I’d figured out the best weight loss diet for me.
 I knew without-at-doubt that I was going to go to my one year postpartum body scan looking and feeling great.
 But it’s not all rainbows and daisies, ladies.

 I will do a more in-depth comparison below, but if you look at the pictures, you can see only minor changes.
 I think maybe my upper back has a little more muscle tone, and my belly has definitely changed.
 But again, minute overall changes.